goldsborough/clang-expand/README.md

 1. Replace parameters with respective argument expressions.
-That is, for a function `f(int x)` that you call with `f(5)`, clang-expand will rewrite every occurrence of `x` inside `f` to 5.
+That is, for a function `f(int x)` that you call with `f(5)`, clang-expand will rewrite every occurrence of `x` inside `f` to `5`.
 Note that since clang-expand uses clang, it actually understands C++ and knows what occurrences of `x` are parameter references and what aren't.

-2. If the you're assigning the return value of a function you expand to a variable, clang-expand will replace every `return` statement inside the function with an assignment.
+2. If you're assigning the return value of a function you expand to a variable, clang-expand will replace every `return` statement inside the function with an assignment.
 It attempts to do this in a reasonably intelligent way, constructing the variable with the return value directly if there is only one